top of page

 or

 From David buses leave at an ungodly hour.
-Bambu hostel booked a cab from me for around 1am to allow me to catch a shuttle from David at around 2/2:30.
-Having arrived in David around 2pm after 12 hours of traveling from San Jose I spent some time in the pool before having a relatively early evening.
-I made sure my bags were ready to go so I could hop out of bed and sneak out the dorm.
-The taxi picked me up promptly and took me to what looked like a scene from a sketchy mob film where a transaction would be going down!
+Bambu hostel booked a cab from me for around 1am to allow me to catch a shuttle from David at around 2/2:30am.
+The taxi picked me up promptly and took me to what looked like a scene from a sketchy mob film!
 No one around I sat on the floor near where the taxi driver had indicated until one gentleman turned up.
 He would turn out to be the driver for the shuttle that goes from David all the way to Y Almirante, which is the destination you want to get off at for Bocas Del Toro, its called Y Almirante but is just before the town of Almirante!
-This journey was frankly a nightmare (I cannot sleep on buses) so was beyond exhausted and the shuttle had tall upright seats, it was clearly a bus used by locals to get them to and from work each day, which I usually love but when this tired having the person in the seat next to you constantly change was not ideal!
+The shuttle is an early morning bus used by locals to get them to work.
 The journey landed me into Almirante around 8am taking 5-6 hours.
+The above link is to a blog page on getting from David to Bocas Del Toro.

 Taxi